fmquina/fmquina.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: English PhD Student at the University of Pittsburgh
+subtitle: English PhD Student at the University of Pittsburgh<br />Faculty (on leave) at University of the Philippines

 profile:
   align: right